Call for papers: Special Issue “Sino-Finnish cooperation on cryosphere and climatology in polar and sub-polar regions”

 After the year 2000, cooperation was expanded to the processes of lake ice, glaciers and ice sheets, snow cover, atmosphere, and climatology in the polar regions.
 Jointly, China and Finland have completed the design of the research vessel "Xuelong 2", which is one of the most advanced polar research vessels in the world supporting the Chinese National Antarctic and Arctic Research Expeditions (CHINARE).
 China and Finland have also made collaboration in the education of students and young scientists on the subjects of cryosphere and climatology through supervision, training and short-term summer or winter schools.

-In order to celebrate the great achievements by Chinese and Finnish scientist in the field of cryosphere and climatology in high latitudes, Advance in Polar Science (APS) is pleased to open a special issue entitled as "Sino-Finnish cooperation on cryosphere and climatology in polar and sub-polar regions".
+In order to celebrate the great achievements by Chinese and Finnish scientists in the field of cryosphere and climatology in high latitudes, Advance in Polar Science (APS) is pleased to open a special issue entitled as "Sino-Finnish cooperation on cryosphere and climatology in polar and sub-polar regions".
 The APS is pleased to invite Prof. Matti Leppäranta from the University of Helsinki, Prof. Timo Vihma and Dr. Bin Cheng from the Finnish Meteorological Institute, and Dr. Ruibo Lei from the Polar Research Institute of China as guest editors to organize this special issue.
 It will be released in December 2021 as general issue (Vol. 32, No. 4), which is expected to include about 10 articles.

 The topics of the Special Issue include, but are not limited to: